125+ Interesting Airbnb Statistics by Country (Deep Insights)

 62. According to Deloitte’s analysis, hotels in Ile-de-France, France’s most populated region, hotels were present in 50% of zip codes, while Airbnb hosts offered accommodation in 99% of zip codes. (source)

-63. Compared to typical bookers, flexible Airbnb hosts in Barcelona are less likely to reserve rooms in the two most sought-after neighborhoods, Eixample and Ciutat Vella. (source)
+63. Compared to typical bookers, flexible Airbnb hosts in Barcelona are less likely to reserve rooms in the two most sought-after neighbourhoods, Eixample and Ciutat Vella. (source)

-64. Compared to usual bookers, flexible Airbnb hosts in Lisbon are likelier to stay outside the city center. (source)
+64. Compared to usual bookers, flexible Airbnb hosts in Lisbon are likelier to stay outside the city centre. (source)

-65. Flexible Airbnb users in Prague are 17% less likely than regular users to book in the crowded District 1 neighborhood of the city center. (source)
+65. Flexible Airbnb users in Prague are 17% less likely than regular users to book in the crowded District 1 neighbourhood of the city centre. (source)

 67. In 2016, Paris was the French city with the most visitors (1.7 million) staying at Airbnb facilities. (source)